Soares/simplifience.com/post/science/education.md

 Only once they've proven they possess this capacity can we tell them all the answers.
 Once they've show themselves capable we can rush them to the forefront of our knowledge, if that is the path they choose.
 Only in the name of human progress should we @post[spoil all the mysteries]reality/magical.

-Because out there on the edge, where scientists face down the unknown, we don't need students who can recite memorized equations.
-We need students who can step out into the darkness and, blinded by their ignorance, listen for the faintest whisper of the truth.
+Because out there on the edge, where scientists face down the unknown, we don't need people who can recite memorized equations.
+We need people who can step out into the darkness and, blinded by their ignorance, listen for the faintest whisper of the truth.

 ---